evnbr/bindery/docs/learn.md

 ### Getting Started

-Bindery is intended for web designers and developers of every skill level.
+Bindery was intended for web designers and developers of every skill level.
 Just include the script tag with your content, and you're ready to go.

 ```html